 Make chocolate at Maya Village

 As a lifelong chocoholic, I absolutely had to visit the chocolate-making workshop at Maya Village.
-The two-hour tour begins with a presentation by a Mayan farmer on the history of cacao and how this beloved crop is cultivated.
+The two-hour tour begins with a presentation by a Maya farmer on the history of cacao and how this beloved crop is cultivated.
 Next, guests see how cacao pods are roasted, ground, and sweetened into that euphoric ambrosia we call chocolate.
 And, yes, you get to eat chocolate to your heart’s content.
-The gift shop sells chocolate bars, cacao nibs, and Mayan handicrafts.
+The gift shop sells chocolate bars, cacao nibs, and Maya handicrafts.
 You’d be hard-pressed to find richer chocolate ice cream than Maya Village’s.

 Where to Stay in Hopkins, Belize